National Bio and Agro-Defense Facility: Background

 The NBAF was initially proposed because the prior facility on Plum Island was considered inadequate by the Department of Homeland Security, citing its size, and lack of Biosafety Level 4 (BSL-4) capabilities.

 The new facility will research and develop countermeasures to combat high-consequence biological threats involving human, zoonotic (i.e., transmitted from animals to humans), and foreign animal diseases.
 Included among the diseases to be studied at the research lab are foot-and-mouth disease, classical swine fever, African swine fever and contagious bovine pleuropneumonia.
 Approximately 10% of the facility will be used for BSL-4 level research.

 Site selection

-DHS decided to locate the NBAF in Manhattan, Kansas, after a multi-year process.
-Out of 29 original sites considered in 2006, the agency selected six finalists in 2008:
+In January 2009, DHS chose to locate the NBAF in Manhattan, Kansas, after a multi-year process.
+Out of 29 original sites considered in 2006, the agency selected six finalists in July 2007: